s0md3v/roop/README.md

                         adjust output video quality --max-memory MAX_MEMORY
-                        maximum amount of RAM in GB to be used --cpu-cores CPU_CORES
-                        number of CPU cores to use --execution-provider {cpu,...} [{cpu,...} ...]
+                        maximum amount of RAM in GB to be used --execution-provider {cpu,...} [{cpu,...} ...]
                         execution provider
   --execution-threads EXECUTION_THREADS